 Then, there's the go-big-or-go-home mentality of Pat McGrath in all her glory.
 She came up with this jewel-encrusted, diamond-dusted look for Paris Fashion Week, and we had to double take about a thousand times.
 The light hits it, and we're done for.
 It's everything.
 But you can do it too—and without gluing actual rhinestones to your eyelids.

 Speaking of fashion week, who can forget the shimmer-dipped models who walked in Rihanna's show for Savage x Fenty?
 Every woman had her own look, crafted by the makeup artists backstage based on her vibe and skin tone.
-One of our favorites, of course, was this sheer lilac confection, easily translated by a few washes of the Galaxy Eyeshadow Palette ($59).
+One of our favorites, of course, was this sheer lilac confection, easily translated by a few washes of the Galaxy Eyeshadow Palette ($105).
+FYI: Read about why that particular palette is representative of a deeper movement.

 Glossy Paint Splatter

-For all the self-proclaimed Jackson Pollocks out there, we have you covered too.
+For the artistically-included, we have you covered too.
 Makeup artist Katie Jane Hughes has mastered this look, serving it up on her own face as well as one of our favorites, Walker Ash.
 The beauty is in the gloss—after you apply the various colors, smudge a bit of light-catching vinyl on there to set it all together and make the look literally radiant.

 See what we told you about Katie Jane Hughes?
 The woman knows her way around a color.
 Here, she tries warm yellow on for size, a bold but oddly neutral-feeling shade when done with not much other makeup.
 We're intrigued by the hue, as it's not neon, but rather more like sunshine.